graphile/starter/README.md

 You should replace this README with your own.

-## PROPRIETARY SOFTWARE

-This is NOT open source software.
-It is proprietary and confidential.

-**Unauthorized copying of these files, via any medium, is strictly prohibited without a separate written license to do so from Graphile Ltd.**

-This software references other software (including, but not limited to, that referenced in `package.json` and `yarn.lock`) which has its own licenses — it is your responsibility to review the licenses of the referenced software and ensure you are happy with their terms.

 ## Scope

 The intention of this software is that you will take the ideas and concepts